SAP-samples/teched2025-IN260/exercises/Excercise_03.md

-# Excercise 3: -Creating a TPA based on the TPA template
+# Exercise 3: Creating a Trading Partner Agreement (TPA) from a Template

+This exercise will teach you to create a Trading Partner Agreement (TPA) using a predefined template within the Trading Partner Management system.
+You will be guided through verifying and updating activity parameters, adding company and trading partner-specific parameters, and finalizing the agreement setup.
+By this exercise's end, you can confidently configure and activate a TPA tailored to your trading partner's requirements.

 ## Step 1 - Open the TPA Template
-First, check if all required (activity) parameters are correctly set in the uploaded Trading Partner Agreement Template (TPA-Template) and make any necessary changes, if required.
+First, check if all required (activity) parameters are correctly set in the uploaded Trading Partner Agreement Template (TPA-Template) and make any necessary changes.
 For this reason:
-- (a) Go in the Trading Partner Management system to the tab **Agreement Templates**
+- (a) Go to the Trading Partner Management system to the tab **Agreement Templates**
 - (b) And open the template **[B2B Integration Factory] - Order to Cash B2B Scenario for SAP IDoc with UN/EDIFACT D.96A – Template**

 ![IN260 Figure 03.01](assets/IN260_03.01.png)

-## Step 2 - Check and may update the TPA-Template
+## Step 2 - Check, review, and update the TPA-Template
-Now, you should review the required (activity) parameters in each Business Transaction.
-If these are not available, add the required (activity) parameters as described in step 3.
-You should check if the following (activity) parameters are set:
+You should review the required (activity) parameters for each business transaction.
+Add the necessary (activity) parameters described in step 3 if these are unavailable.
+You should check if the following (activity) parameters are set via the following steps:
-- (a) in tab **B2B Scenarios**
+- (a) Go to tab **B2B Scenarios**.
-- (b) In Business Transaction: **01.)
+- (b) Expand Business Transaction: **01.)
 Sales Order Request/Response**
+- (c) Go to tab **Activity Parameters**, and
+- (d) Check if the following Activity Parameters are available:

 | Activity | Role | Data Source | Private Key | Private Value |
 | --- | --- | --- | --- | --- |